 Many stations are named either after the area in which they are located, or after an important historical figure (like Salah Al Din Station).
 Another unusual practice for the metro stations in Dubai is that commercial enterprises can buy the name of the station from the authorities and even name it, getting excellent advertising for their brands.
 Many stations have already been named this way, for example, Sharaf DG and UAE Exchange.

 The Dubai Metro is currently more than 70 km in length.
-It consists of two lines – the Red Line, which has 29 stations, and the Green Line with 20 stations, with an extension of another 7 stations to be launched before Dubai Expo 2020, called Route 2020.
-A 15 km long line will connect the Expo 2020 area with the Nakheel Harbor and Tower station on the Red Line.
+It consists of two lines – the Red Line, which has 29 stations, and the Green Line with 20 stations.
+There is also a 15 km long Red Line extension of another 7 stations called Route 2020 towards the Expo City (formerly Expo 2020 site).